 I have also been able to keep up my academic links by publishing papers, attending academic conferences and helping to supervise PhD students.

-I started studying at Lancaster University in 2006 and obtained an undergraduate degree in Financial Mathematics, subsequently I continued to study an MSc in Statistics.
-These courses inspired me to further my studies, with my interest lying in Environmental Statistics.
+I started studying at Lancaster University in 2006 and obtained an undergraduate degree in Financial Mathematics, subsequently, I continued to study an MSc in Statistics.
+These courses inspired me to further my studies, with my interest in lying in Environmental Statistics.
 As a result, I then undertook a PhD entitled: ' Modelling the extreme wave climate of the North Sea', which was supervised by Jonathan Tawn and Emma Eastoe (Lancaster), as well as Philip Jonathan and Nicolas Fournier (Shell).

 Since completing my PhD, I have been working as a Knowledge Transfer Partnership (KTP) Associate.
 The KTP is a joint appointment between Lancaster University and JBA Consulting, with the aim of developing statistical models that are able to produce spatially and temporally realistic flood event footprints.

 Here you can find details of the STOR-i Alumni who completed their studies in 2014, including information about what they're up to now.